Chaotic/turbulent cross-helical MHD dynamo: from laboratory to the Sun

+Figure 1 shows (on semi-logarithmic axes) the power spectrum of the variable $x(t)$ for the Lorenz system in a chaotic state.
+The inset in the figure shows the corresponding phase portrait of the Lorenz system (a strange attractor).
+The dashed line indicates the best fit by the exponential Eq.
+(3) (deterministic chaos).
+The vertical dotted arrow indicates the location of $f_c$.\\

-The intensification of motion results in the randomization of the deterministic chaos.
+The random variations of the parameter $f_c$ in Eq.
+(3) result in the randomization of the deterministic chaos.
 A broadening of the deterministic chaos concept for {\it smooth} systems with randomly fluctuating characteristic frequency $f_c$ -- distributed chaos, yields stretched exponential spectra \cite{b3}

-In these systems, chaos is not deterministic, yet it remains smooth (see, for example, the bottom curve in Figure 1).
+In these systems, chaos is not deterministic, yet it remains smooth.
 The power-law (scaling) spectra characterize non-smooth systems (see, for instance, Ref. \cite{bs} where the Kolmogorov-like scaling spectrum has been analyzed for highly turbulent space plasma).

-A particular type of the stretched exponential spectra with $\beta =1/2$ observed in the direct numerical simulations, laboratory experiments, and solar observations has been used in the present paper to validate that the considered MHD dynamo processes are dominated by the cross-helicity Eq.
-(1) (or its generalization Eq.
-(2)) in the framework of the Kolmogorov-like phenomenology.
+A particular type of stretched exponential spectra with $\beta =1/2$ observed in the direct numerical simulations, laboratory experiments, and solar observations has been used in the present paper to validate that the considered MHD dynamo processes are dominated by the cross-helicity Eq.
+(1) (or its generalizations Eq.
+(2) and Eq.
+(8)) in the framework of the Kolmogorov-like phenomenology.